-Pingueculae and pterygia are types of growths that can form on your eye.
+Pingueculae and pterygia are growths that form on your eye.
 The singular term for pterygia is pterygium.
-These two conditions share a few similarities, but there are also notable differences between them.
+These two conditions share a few similarities, but there are also notable differences.

 Pingueculae and pterygia are benign and grow near the cornea.
-They’re both linked to exposure to the sun, wind, and other harsh elements.
+They’re linked to exposure to the sun, wind, and other harsh elements.

 Pterygia are more likely to grow over the cornea than pingueculae.
 A former pinguecula that grows onto the corneal surface has now become a pterygium.

 You usually don’t need treatment for a pinguecula unless it causes discomfort.
-If your eye does hurt, your doctor can give you eye ointment or eye drops to relieve redness and irritation.
+If your eye does hurt, a doctor can give you eye ointment or drops to relieve redness and irritation.

-You can talk to your doctor about having the pinguecula surgically removed if its appearance bothers you.
+You can talk with a doctor about having the pinguecula surgically removed if its appearance bothers you.
 In some cases, the growth might need to be removed.
 Surgery is considered when a pinguecula:

 - grows over your cornea, as this can affect your vision

 - causes extreme discomfort when you try to wear contact lenses